 Telescopes are precious pieces of hardware.
-The delicate nature of the lenses means that a telescope cannot perform optimally if its lenses are not in proper working condition.
+However, the delicate nature of the lenses means that a telescope cannot perform optimally if its lenses are not properly working.
 That’s why whether you are an amateur or professional, you need to know whether your telescope needs collimation or not.

-If you are having trouble focusing on deep sky objects, then the chances are high that your telescope needs collimation.
-Lenses that are scratched up can also make it hard for you to focus on the objects with your telescope.
+If you are having trouble focusing on deep-sky objects, the chances are that your telescope needs collimation.
+Scratched lenses can also make it hard for you to focus on the objects with your telescope.

 This article will talk about how you can identify if your telescope needs collimation.
-It will also be a guide to properly collimate your telescopes, so read below to get a beginner’s guide on this topic.
+It will also be a guide to collimating your telescopes properly, so read below for a beginner’s guide on this topic.

 What Does Collimation Mean?

 The physical alignment of your telescope’s lenses is known as collimation.
 Even in perfect night sky conditions, you will find it impossible to get the focus of deep-sky objects with your telescope if it is not properly collimated.
-Refractor telescopes cannot be collimated due to their optics.
-On the other hand, if you have a reflector telescope or a Newtonian telescope, then you can collimate your telescope.
+Unfortunately, refractor telescopes cannot be collimated due to their optics.
+On the other hand, if you have a reflector or a Newtonian telescope, you can collimate your telescope.

 How Can I Identify If My Telescope Needs Collimation?

 Telescopes that are not collimated will perform poorly.
 That is why it is very important to check for collimation before you head out on your next stargazing trip.
-To properly collimate your scopes, you would need to point your telescope to a star.
+You must point your telescope to a star to properly collimate your scopes.
 The star can be artificial or real.

 You can also take the help of lasers or Cheshire eyepieces to collimate, but it is very hard to collimate accurately with lasers.
 So the ideal way to do it is with a star.

 Artificial stars are easier to collimate with as they don’t suffer from environmental conditions.
-With that being said, it is not ideal to use artificial stars when you are in an open field.
+However, with that being said, it is not ideal to use artificial stars in an open field.
 That’s when you need to use a real star to collimate your scope.

-At first, you need to pick one of the brightest stars in the night sky.
-Sirius is a popular choice because it is very bright and even visible during gloomy atmospheric conditions.
+First, you must pick one of the brightest stars in the night sky.
+Sirius is popular because it is very bright and even visible during gloomy atmospheric conditions.

-Then you need to point your telescope to the star.
-Bring this star into the central point of view of your scope, and utilize your lenses to zoom into the star.
+Then you need to point your telescope at the star.
+Bring this star into your scope’s central point of view, and utilize your lenses to zoom into the star.
 Max out your zoom and see if the star is in focus or if it appears to be hazy in the display.

-After you do this, you need to slowly defocus this star by zooming out of focus.
+After you do this, you need to defocus this star by zooming out of focus slowly.
 You will notice a set of concentric circles when you zoom out of the star.
-The diffraction does not have to nicely centric, the pattern only needs to be circular in appearance.
+The diffraction does not have to be nicely centric; the pattern only needs to be circular in appearance.

-Once you complete this procedure, you have to analyze the patterns of diffraction.
+Once you complete this procedure, you must analyze the diffraction patterns.
 There will be a dark center with concentric circles around it.
-A collimated telescope will be able to display perfectly centric patterns, while a telescope that needs collimation will show misaligned optics.
+A collimated telescope can display perfectly centric patterns, while a telescope that needs collimation will show misaligned optics.